yongsen-ruan/GZ521_sars2/ReadMe.md

 * The analysisi pipline (call_iSNVs_pipeline.sh) was used for calling variants.

-* For see the paper for more details. https://www.researchsquare.com/article/rs-2729811/v1
+* Please see the paper for more details. https://www.researchsquare.com/article/rs-2729811/v1